Carlo Sforza: Life and career

 Sforza was in favour of an Italian intervention in the First World War on the side of the Allies.
 From 1915 to 1919, he was sent as ambassador in Corfu to the exiled Serbian government.
 After the First World War he became Italian foreign minister under Giovanni Giolitti.
 In 1921 Sforza upset nationalist right-wing forces by signing the Rapallo Treaty which recognised the important port of Fiume as a free city.
-As minister of Foreign Affairs he was instrumental in breaking the proto-fascist feud led by poet Gabriele D'Annunzio in Fiume.
+As minister of Foreign Affairs, he was instrumental in breaking the proto-fascist feud led by poet Gabriele D'Annunzio in Fiume.
 He remained foreign minister until the fall of the Giolitti cabinet on 4 July 1921.

 Sforza was appointed ambassador to France in February 1922 but resigned from office nine months later on 31 October after Benito Mussolini had gained power.
 He led the anti-fascist opposition in the Senate until being forced into exile in 1926.
-While living in exile in Belgium, the native country of his wife, Sforza published the books, European Dictatorships, Contemporary Italy, or Synthesis of Europe, as well as many articles where he analysed the fascist ideology and attacked its many well-wishers as well as different "appeasers" in England, France and elsewhere.
+While living in exile in Belgium, the native country of his wife, Sforza published the books, European Dictatorships, Contemporary Italy, Synthesis of Europe, as well as many articles where he analysed the fascist ideology and attacked its many well-wishers as well as different "appeasers" in England, France and elsewhere.
+He published the 1928 book L'Enigme Chinoise based on his experiences in China.

 After the murder in France in 1937 of Carlo Rosselli, leader of the Giustizia e Libertà movement (non-marxist left), Count Sforza became the de facto leader of Italian antifascism in exile.

 Sforza lived in Belgium and France until the German occupation in June 1940.
 He then settled in England where he lived until moving on to the United States, where he joined the antifascist Mazzini Society.
-Attending the Italian-American Congress in Montevideo, Uruguay, in August 1942, he presented an eight-point agenda for establishment of an Italian liberal democratic republic within the Atlantic Charter.
+Attending the Italian-American Congress in Montevideo, Uruguay, in August 1942, he presented an eight-point agenda for the establishment of an Italian liberal democratic republic within the Atlantic Charter.
 The conference approved Sforza's agenda and acclaimed him "spiritual head of the Italian antifascists."